 I’d say the Amalfi Coast is right on up there with the top 10 places to see before you die!
 You have got to go and experience it for yourself.
 Take your spouse on a romantic getaway.
-Fly into Rome, rent a car, and drive from Rome to Positano.
+Fly into Rome, rent a car, and drive from Rome to Positano by car.
 See it for yourself, at your own pace and leisure.
 That’s what we did on our 19th wedding anniversary!
-We landed in Rome, rented the car, and headed on out straight away, as we didn’t want to waste any of our valuable Italian time.
-Of course, we were a bit jet-lagged, so once we got the car and finally figured our way out of the airport, we were off to the open road.
+We landed and went from Rome to Positano by car.
+We headed out straight from the airport, as we didn’t want to waste any of our valuable Italian time.
+Of course, we landed early in the morning and so we were a bit jet-lagged.
+Once we got the car and finally figured our way out of the airport, we were off to the open road.
 The one main sight to see as you are driving from Rome to Positano is the Abby of Monte Cassino (about 82 miles southeast of Rome).
 This is totally worth a pit stop, as by this time you will be ready to get out of the car to take a gander and stretch your legs.

-Italy: from Rome to Positano, a drive down to the Amalfi Coast:
+From Rome to Positano by Car, a drive down to the Amalfi Coast:

-This is article #1 in a series of articles about how to take a drive down the Amalfi Coast (from Rome to Positano), where to stop, where to stay, and what to do.
+This is article #1 in a series of articles about how to take a drive down the Amalfi Coast (from Rome to Positano by car), where to stop, where to stay, and what to do.

 - Arrival into Positano (Part 1) (This article)